Constructors in Cairo

 Passing Primitive Types Other Than felt252 to the Constructor

-As mentioned earlier, we can manually encode non-felt252 values (such as ContractAddress) into felt252 during deployment, pass them as an array of felt252, and then decode them in the constructor to initialize the contract’s state.
+As mentioned earlier, we can manually serialize non-felt252 values (such as ContractAddress) into felt252 during deployment, pass them as an array of felt252, and then decode them in the constructor to initialize the contract’s state.
 Let’s look at an example to see how this works in practice.

 The Solidity version: